The Hedge and Roger Williams Project

 By transforming former student residences Hedge Hall (1890) and Roger Williams Hall (1895) into homes for a range of academic departments and programs, Bates will strengthen the College’s intertwined academic and social culture; support high standards for sustainability and energy efficiency; and continue the stunning redefinition of the central Bates campus.

-Begun in March 2010, the Hedge / Roger Williams project is the fourth and final undertaking of Phase I of the Campus Facilities Master Plan, which also produced the280 College Street residence, Alumni Walk and New Commons.
+Begun in March 2010, the Hedge / Roger Williams project is the fourth and final undertaking of Phase I of the Campus Facilities Master Plan, which also produced Gillespie Hall (280 College St.), Alumni Walk and New Commons.
 The current project also represents a significant act of historic and architectural preservation: Hedge and Roger Williams both help to tell the important early history of Bates.

 On these pages, you can:

 - Learn about the Hedge Hall project.

 - Learn about the Roger Williams Hall project.